MrStevenFeldman/AmazonDash_IFTTT/README.md

 # AmazonDash_IFTTT

+# Overview

+This repo contains the code and notes that I used to make my amazon dash work with IFTTT service.
+In contrast to other projects, that I could find, this is a router based solution and does not depend on a specific computer to be running on the network.

+# TODO/Notes

 TODO: This can be improved by executing specific code based on the IP addresss of the connecting device.

 Notes: Is there a better way to achieve this on a router?